Enrollment - JD DME

-Visit the National Supplier Clearinghouse (NSC) website as they are the single organizational entity responsible for issuing or revoking Medicare supplier billing privileges for suppliers of DMEPOS.
+These two new contractors are responsible for issuing or revoking Medicare supplier billing privileges for suppliers of DMEPOS.
 Once the requirements have been met to become a DMEPOS supplier a Provider Transaction Access Number (PTAN) is issued to the supplier for billing privileges.
 The PTAN is sometimes referred to as the NSC number.
 Read articles; access learning & educational information; view resources and contact details; and learn about Supplier enrollment related processes, rules, and regulations including supplier standards on the Palmetto GBA NPE WEST website.